keu/docs/software/registry-backend.md

       bucket: my-gcs-bucket
 ```

-4. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+4. Push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

 ## AWS S3